 While breed information is useful to pre-empt breed-specific problems (for example, German shepherds are prone to hip problems due to their sloping back, and collies can develop genetic disease “collie eye” that affects the retina), I also received the DNA results for 165 clinical traits.
 Among them are alanine aminotransferase (ALT) activity, a measure of liver health; progressive retinal atrophy (PRCD), which can cause vision loss, and dilated cardiomyopathy (PDK4), the most common heart disease in dogs.

 Goldie tested negative for all clinical traits, which reinforces the common wisdom that mixed-breed dogs are the healthiest.
-Of course, these results don’t replace regular checks by a vet and I have shared my results with mine.
+Of course, these results don’t replace regular checks by a vet and I have shared my results with our vet.
 But if Goldie had tested positive for a dangerous genetic trait, we could start monitoring for its symptoms.

 You can spend an hour on the test results to click through coat and weight analysis, additional research into allergies, behavioural issues and nutrition.
 Goldie is on the smaller frame size, adapts well to high altitudes, has a 0% inbreeding coefficient and is 0.8% wolf.